kevlar-kt/kevlar/docs/pages/modules/rooting/rooting.md

   NP --> A2
 ```

-The rooting module contains tools for the detection of system modifications that may be active on the device running your app.
+The rooting package contains tools for the detection of system modifications that may be active on the device running your app.

 Once configured with settings, the package is able to quickly run different batteries of tests on the operative system (through shell commands) to check if the target modifications are present on the device.